rishi300101/CyberSecurity_SafeBrowsing/README.md

 # Secure Browsing with Sandboxie Plus

 ##  Overview
-This assignment demonstrates the use of **Sandboxie Plus** for safe web browsing.
+This demonstrates the use of **Sandboxie Plus** for safe web browsing.
 Browsers run inside a sandboxed environment, keeping downloads, history, and other activity isolated from the host system.

 ##  Deliverables
 - Walkthrough video (uploaded in this repo)